sussner/CNC14Camera/README.md

 # CNC14Camera
-A simple camera tool for the CNC14 machine (https://www.cnc14.de) which was designed by Birgit Hellendahl.
+A simple camera tool for the CNC14 machine - or any other CNC machine.
-However, you may use this tool for any other CNC machine as well.
+(CNC14 is a trademark of Birgit Hellendahl: hell@cnc14.de)

 The purpose of this tool is to zero the XY-coordinates of a CNC machine.
 It permanently displays the image grabbed from a video device, e.g. a camera plugged into an USB port.
 The image contains a red cross indicating the X- and Y-axis of the machine.
-The center of cross is a green circle, the radius of which can be adjusted with a slide control next to the resolution combo-box-button.
+The center of the cross is a green circle, the radius of which can be adjusted with a slide control next to the resolution combo-box-button.
 By clicking on the image it is possible to setup some parameters which are